juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 ---
 layout: articles-post
 title: "Node, Grunt, Bower and Yeoman - A Modern web dev's Toolkit"
-lead: "An introduction to todays"
+lead: "An introduction for ambitious newbies"
 show_img_in_detail: false
 coverimage: false
 tags: ["JavaScript"]
 ---

 This article aims at introducing you to some of the currently most popular tools when developing modern web applications with JavaScript.
 These are totally not new at all and have been around for a couple of years now.
-Still, if you didn't get into them already, this post might help you get started.
+Still, I found many devs still don't use or know about them (as you might), wherefore this article tries to give you a quick, concise intro to get you started.

 ## Node and NPM